ANGADI-GANESH/Units_Conversion-Bot/README.md

-# Units_Conversion-Bot
+# THE INFORMATIVE-BOT
-This Conversion Bot helps to converts mathematical units.
+This informative bot helps the conversions of mathematical units.